CheAle14/mlapibot/data/templates/accountreport.md

 Discord will always contact you through email or a [designated SYSTEM direct message channel](https://support.discord.com/hc/articles/360036118732-Discord-System-Messages) (which you cannot reply to).
 They will not ask you to contact a user to handle official support appeals or reports.

+If you have already fallen for the scam, you can contact Discord's actual support for assistance through their website: [dis.gd/hackedaccount](https://dis.gd/hackedaccount)

 ## Reported your Steam account

 See [Steam Support :: Scam FAQ](https://help.steampowered.com/faqs/view/70E6-991B-233B-A37B)